-Occupational therapy supports people whose health, environment or social circumstances make it difficult to take part in the activities that matter to them.
+Occupational therapy supports people whose physical or mental health, environment or social circumstances make it difficult to take part in the activities that matter to them.

 An occupational therapist will work with you to identify strengths and difficulties you may have in everyday life.
 This might include tasks like dressing or getting to the shops.
 They'll work with you to find practical solutions.